FFDA/SourCherry/README.md

 I plan to add SourCherry to Play Store when it has more features and can open and read all types of CherryTree databases.

-Right now anyone can download this repository and build the apk file using Android Studio or download and install apk built by me: [SourCherry-alpha-2022-05-19](https://github.com/FFDA/ffda.github.storage/raw/main/SourCherry-releases/SourCherry-alpha.apk)
+Right now anyone can download this repository and build the apk file using Android Studio or download and install apk built by me ([releases](https://github.com/FFDA/SourCherry/releases/)).

 ## Limitations